ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

 # The Host CRD, ACME support, and external load balancer configuration

-The custom `Host` resource defines how $productName$ will be visible to the outside world.
+The custom `Host` resource defines how Emissary will be visible to the outside world.
 It collects all the following information in a single configuration resource:

-* The hostname by which $productName$ will be reachable
+* The hostname by which Emissary will be reachable
-* How $productName$ should handle TLS certificates
+* How Emissary should handle TLS certificates
-* How $productName$ should handle secure and insecure requests
+* How Emissary should handle secure and insecure requests
 * Which resources to examine for further configuration
-* How $productName$ should handle [Service Preview URLs](/docs/edge-stack/latest/topics/using/edgectl/service-preview-reference/)
+* How Emissary should handle [Service Preview URLs](/docs/edge-stack/latest/topics/using/edgectl/service-preview-reference/)

 A minimal Host resource, using Let’s Encrypt to handle TLS, would be: